 What does Success mean to an ISFJ?

 As an ISFJ, you have gifts that are specific to your personality type that aren't natural strengths for other types.
-By recognizing your special gifts and encouraging their growth and development, you will more readily see your place in the world, and how you can better use your talents to achieve your dreams.
+By recognizing your special gifts and encouraging their growth and development, you will more readily see your place in the world, and be more content with your role.

 With any gift of strength, there is an associated weakness.
-The strong expression of any function can overshadow others, whilst at the same time its own associated and unexpressed inferior function can mine the unconscious mind and throw up annoying resistances and unsettling emotions.
-We value our strengths, but we often curse and - even more limiting to our potential development - ignore our weaknesses.
+Without "bad", there would be no "good".
+Without "difficult", there would be no "easy".
+We value our strengths, but we often curse and ignore our weaknesses.
 To grow as a person and get what we want out of life, we must not only capitalize upon our strengths, but also face our weaknesses and deal with them.
 That means taking a hard look at our personality type's potential problem areas.

 ISFJs are kind, steady and responsible beings with many special gifts.
 I would like for the ISFJ to keep in mind some of the many positive things associated with being an ISFJ as they read some of this more negative material.
 Also remember that the weaknesses associated with being an ISFJ are natural to your type.
 Although it may be depressing to read about your type's weaknesses, please remember that we offer this information to enact positive change.
 We want people to grow into their own potential, and to live happy and successful lives.

 Many of the weaker characteristics that are found in ISFJs are due to their dominant and Introverted Sensing function overshadowing the rest of their personality.
 This generally results in two notable effects: their Extraverted Feeling function is unable to balance their sharply rendered inner perceptions with a sense of human value, whilst at the same time these very perceptions often hint at strange associations and consequences which seem always to hover darkly in the background of the world.